sjcineas/myStoryDemo/README.md

 The following **required** functionality is completed:

-- [x ] Users are able to see a customized app icon and launch screen
+- [x] Users are able to see a customized app icon and launch screen
 - [ ] Your app should work for any screen size and orientation using AutoLayout constraints
   - [x] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
 - [x] Users are able to see at least 3 context items